Caravel Announces Sale of Common Shares of Nabis Holdings Inc.

 Caravel disposed of the Common Shares for investment purposes.
 Caravel may in the future, depending on market and other conditions and subject to applicable securities regulation, take such actions in respect of its shareholdings as it may deem appropriate in light of the circumstances then existing, whether in the open market, by privately negotiated agreements, or otherwise.

 Caravel will file an early warning report with respect to the Transaction under the SEDAR profile of Nabis at www.sedar.com.
-For further information or to obtain a copy of the early warning report, please contact Karina Gilverson at 647-490-4844.
+Caravel CAD Fund Ltd. For further information or to obtain a copy of the early warning report, please contact Karina Gilverson at 647-490-4844.

 Caravel CAD Fund Ltd.